 I had always believed this too, but this is not what research shows.

-Here are some reasons that cooking with olive oil is safe after all.
+Here are some reasons that cooking with olive oil is safe:

-- Olive oil contains mostly monounsaturated fats which are stable when heated.
+- Olive oil contains mostly monounsaturated fats which are fairly stable at room temperature and when heated.
 This makes it a better choice for cooking than less stable polyunsaturated vegetable oils like sunflower and soy oils.
-(37)

-- Olive oil contains vitamin E and polyphenols — antioxidants which prevent oxidation.
-(38)
+- Olive oil contains vitamin E and polyphenols, antioxidants which help prevent oxidation.

 - Heating, even for very long periods of time, does not degrade extra virgin olive oil’s nutrients.
-In one study, the oil was heated for a jaw-dropping 36 hours with no appreciable change in nutritional properties!
-(39)
+In one study, olive oil was heated for 36 hours with no appreciable degradation or change in nutritional properties.

-- Olive oil’s smoke point — the point at which degradation begins to occur — is 410ºF (210ºC) which is well above the normal temperature for frying food.
-(40)
+- Extra virgin olive oil’s smoke point — the point at which degradation begins to occur — is around 350-410°F (176-210°C) which is no higher than the normal temperature you would sauté or stir fry food.

-It nourishes the brain and helps protect it from future degenerative disease.
+Olive oil nourishes the brain and protects it from degenerative disease.

 The benefits of olive oil are mainly due to its polyphenols, compounds with potent antioxidant properties.

 But when buying olive oil, quality matters.
 A lot.

 Buy only extra virgin olive oil, and do your homework before choosing a brand.

 Picking a quality olive oil may seem daunting, but it doesn’t have to be complicated.

 Buy locally (if possible) or find a high-quality olive oil from one of the approved sources mentioned in this article.